 The devil rather easily persuades Eve to take a bite and she in turn rather easily persuades Adam to take a bite.

 At once, they become fully self-aware and their whole world, moments before swirling in good only, no evil, becomes a mix of these two forces.
 The fall is so swift and so complete that their first child, Cain, murders their second child, Abel.

-Who is the tree for?
+So who is the tree for?

 It’s doubtful it was for some other species, as God makes clear humans have dominion over the world.
 The tree also wasn’t meant only for God and those god-like, as he clearly states: “The man has now become like one of us, knowing good and evil.”
 “One of us.”
 They already possess this knowledge, the tree is unnecessary.